Degree-of-Freedom of Modulating Information in the Phases of Reconfigurable Intelligent Surface: Introduction

 \subsection{Paper Organization and Notation}

 The rest of the paper is organized as follows.
 Section \ref{sec:model} describes the channel model for the RIS system.
 Section \ref{sec:no_direct_path} discusses the RIS model without a direct path and provides the DoF result for both the joint transmission case and the multiple access case.
-These results are extended to the case where the direct path is present in Section \ref{sec:direct_path}.
+These results are extended to the case in which the direct path is present in Section \ref{sec:direct_path} and to the case in which the RIS is operating at a different symbol rate as the transmitter in Section \ref{sec:different_rate}.
 Practical implementation of the joint transmission strategy via symbol-level precoding is discussed in Section \ref{sec:slp}.
 Numerical results are presented in Section \ref{sec:sim}.
 Conclusions are drawn in \ref{sec:conclusion}.

 The notations used in the paper are as follows.
 Lower-case letters are used to denote scalars; upper-case letters are used to denote random variables.
 Bold-faced letters are vectors.
 Bold-faced upper-case letters are either random vectors, or matrices, where the context should make it clear.
 Exceptions to the above are the dimensions of the transmitter, the RIS, and the receiver vectors, which are denoted as $M$, $N$, and $K$, respectively.
 The capacity of a channel with power constraint $P$ is denoted as $C(P)$.
 Finally, we use $\mathcal{CN}(\cdot,\cdot)$ to denote the circularly symmetric complex Gaussian distribution and $\operatorname{Unif}(\cdot)$ to denote the uniform distribution.